Quadratic growth of geodesics on the two-sphere: Introduction

 \subsection{Historical overview}

-Let $(M,g)$ be a closed Riemannian surface $M$ with a Riemannian metric $g$.
+Let $(M,g)$ be a closed Riemannian surface.
 The task of counting closed geodesics has historically been a driving force in geometry and calculus of variations.
 If the surface has a nontrivial fundamental group, Hadamard~\cite{Had} showed that by minimizing the length of loops one obtains a closed geodesic in each free homotopy class.
 Since these classes are in one-to-one correspondence with conjugacy classes of the fundamental group, one not only obtains infinitely many closed geodesics, but it is even possible to make statements about their growth rate with respect to length.
-Defining one gets that: \begin{enumerate} \item If the genus of $M$ is larger than $1$ $\Rightarrow$ $\liminf_{t\rightarrow \infty}\frac{\log(P^t(g))}{t}>0$. \item If the genus of $M$ is equal to $1$ $\Rightarrow$ $\liminf_{t\rightarrow \infty}\frac{\log(P^t(g))}{\log(t)}\geq 2$. \end{enumerate} The case of $S^2$ is considerably more complex, and many different techniques have been employed to tackle the problem, going back to Poincaré \cite{P1905} who, while studying the three-body problem, outlined a proof of the existence of at least one closed geodesic on convex surfaces.
+Defining $P^t(g)$ to be the number of geometrically distinct closed geodesics with length at most equal to $t$, one gets that: \begin{enumerate} \item If the genus of $M$ is larger than $1$ $\Rightarrow$ $\liminf_{t\rightarrow \infty}\frac{\log(P^t(g))}{t}>0$. \item If the genus of $M$ is equal to $1$ $\Rightarrow$ $\liminf_{t\rightarrow \infty}\frac{\log(P^t(g))}{\log(t)}\geq 2$. \end{enumerate}

+The case of $S^2$ is considerably more difficult, and many different techniques have been employed to tackle the closed geodesics problem, going back to Poincaré \cite{P1905} who, while studying the three-body problem, outlined a proof of the existence of at least one non-constant closed geodesic on a convex surface.
 The first general result was given by Lyusternik and Schnirelmann \cite{ballmann1978satz},\cite{Klingenberg2012},\cite{MR0029532},\cite{lyusternik1929probleme}, who showed the existence of at least three disjoint simple closed geodesics.
-The combined works of Bangert \cite{B1} and Franks \cite{MR1161099}, using surfaces of section and a remarkable result regarding the dynamics of annulus maps, showed the existence of infinitely many closed geodesics.
-This result was further improved by Hingston \cite{NH}, who gave the first result for a lower bound on the growth rate by showing that the growth rate of $P^t(g)$ is at least the growth rate of the prime numbers:
+The combined works of Bangert \cite{B1} and Franks \cite{MR1161099} showed the existence of infinitely many closed geodesics.

+This result was further improved by Hingston \cite{NH}, who gave the first result for a lower bound on the growth rate of $P^t(g)$ by showing that it is at least the growth rate of the prime numbers:

+If the metric has a simple closed geodesic with inverse rotation number different from $1$, a result of Angenent \cite{MR2179729}, or alternatively a result of Hryniewicz-Momin-Salom\~ao \cite{UHAM}, shows that in this case the growth rate is much stronger: it is at least quadratic.